 \section{Introduction}

 In this paper we consider the problem of finding the critical points of an induced distance function from an algebraic variety.
-In \cite{dhost2014} the case of the Euclidean distance function is studied, we modify the premises to study a distance function induced by a Hermitian form on a complex vector space.
+In \cite{dhost2014} the case of the Euclidean distance function is studied, we adapt the framework to study a distance function induced by a Hermitian form on a complex vector space.

 We use mostly geometric algebraic tools to introduce notions that characterize the problem.
-For any algebraic variety we define a natural number, that we call \emph{virtual Hermitian Distance degree} and we denote $\vHD$, which describes the level of complexity in finding the nearest point from the variety and bounds from above the number of critical points.
-Even the simplest examples provide non trivial challenges to be solved.
+For any algebraic variety we define a natural number, that we call \emph{virtual Hermitian Distance degree} and we denote $\vHD$.
+This number describes the level of complexity in finding the nearest point from the variety and bounds from above the number of critical points.
+Even simple examples present nontrivial challenges.

-The main difference from the Euclidean case is that this bound is hardly obtained.
-Moreover, the number of critical points is dependent from the position and thus we call the set of generic values \emph{Hermitian Distance degree} and we denote it $\HD$.
+The main difference from the Euclidean case is that this bound is rarely attained.
+Moreover, the number of critical points depends on the position and thus we call the set of generic values \emph{Hermitian Distance degree} and we denote it $\HD$.

-We start by doing some introductory observations that characterize the problem and by recalling the Euclidean distance degree in Section~\ref{sec:pre}.
-Section~\ref{sec:first} serves to present the definitions for both the general and the projective case.
+We start by doing some introductory observations on the problem and by recalling the Euclidean distance degree in Section~\ref{sec:pre}.
+In Section~\ref{sec:first} we present the definitions for both the general and the projective case.
 We prove several general results, give a different characterization of the problem, compute several values of $\vHD$ and $\HD$ and discuss the notion of duality.
-In Section~\ref{sec:hddisc} an important object that relates to the number of critical points and to how this number changes is discussed.
+In Section~\ref{sec:hddisc} we discuss an important object that relates to the number of critical points and to how this number changes.
 Moreover, we define an interesting construction that possesses similar properties to the evolute of a real curve.
-Section~\ref{sec:hdpoly} introduces a polynomial that encodes all the important information about the Hermitian distance problem.
+In Section~\ref{sec:hdpoly} we introduce a polynomial that encodes all the important information about the Hermitian distance problem.
 We also show some of the properties of this polynomial and discuss a few examples.